matowens/ng-notify/README.md

 #####Custom Notification Types

-Creating a custom type will allow you to add additional types of notifications within the current theme.
+Creating a custom type will allow you to add additional types of notifications to use throughout your application.
 To create a new type, use the `addType` method.
-The first param is the *id* you'll use to reference your new type.
+The first param is the *name* you'll use to reference your new type.
 The second param is the *class* you'll use to style your new notification type.

     ngNotify.addType('notice', 'my-notice-type');

-Then you can set any of your notifications up to use that type as you would any other.
+Then you can set any of your notifications up to use that type as you would any other, triggering it by using the name you gave it.

     ngNotify.set('This notification is using our new type!', 'notice');